March 9, 2026

 And that creates everybody in the office to like, oh my God, you're not, how is that possible?
 Are you lying?
 You must be on something.
 You're on nothing.
 I'm on nothing.
 That's my level of medication is nothing.

-TalkToMeGuy: Yeah, I just can't, I'm like you, I can't imagine it any other way.
+TalkToMeGuy: Yeah.
+I just can't I'm like you.
+I can't imagine it any other way.
 I'm not, I'm not interested in being on meds.
 And I also know that it is really surprising to me how many of my friends are in pain.
-I mean, I have some aches and pains when I do stuff that's dumb, but not like I have to be on a walker.
-I have two friends that one had a hip replacement and he's only in his early sixties and another friend who had bilateral knee replacements.
-And still is well.
+I mean, but not like I have to be on a walker.
+I have two friends that one had a hip replacement and he's only in his early sixties and another friend who had bilateral knee replacements and still is well.

-TalkToMeGuy: It's like calling a part.
+TalkToMeGuy: Now it's a thing.
+It's like calling a part.
 Yeah, it's like cocktail conversation now.
-Oh yeah.
-You know, my husband had a hip replacement.
+Like, oh yeah, you know, my husband added a hip replacement.
 He's great now.
-I'm like, right.

-Dr. Stephanie Seneff: It's amazing to me.
-I find it really interesting that people don't notice, you know, and also that people have so much faith.
-I mean, they've gotten used to the fact that you can just go down to their local garden store and buy some roundup and kill your dandelions, you know, and it being touted as being so safe.
-And people have a hard time wrapping their brain around the idea that this stuff is actually really toxic, you know.
-And it's dangerous because it's insidiously cumulatively toxic.
+Dr. Stephanie Seneff: I'm like, it's amazing to me.
+I find it really interesting that people don't notice, you know, and also that people are have so much faith.
+I mean, they've gotten used to the fact that you can just go down to their local garden store and buy some roundup and kill your dandelions, you know, and it's been touted as being so safe.
+And people have a hard time wrapping their brain around the idea that this stuff is actually really toxic, you know, and it's dangerous because it's insidiously cumulatively toxic.

 You can't avoid it.
 So everyone's being poisoned, you know, to varying degrees, some worse than others.
 And then people, some people get horrendously sick and they have no clue why.
 And I think if they just got off that glyphosate, they'd find remarkable improvements in their health.